 While the GBRL supports industry research, the lab is also a learning and research center for students and faculty from a number of disciplines including mechanical and materials engineering, architecture, urban studies and planning, chemistry, and biology.
-As an interdisciplinary lab with faculty members from the colleges of Engineering & Computer Science, Urban & Public Affairs, and Fine & Performing Arts, the GBRL is an excellent resource for cross-departmental research collaborations.
+As an interdisciplinary lab with faculty members from the colleges of Engineering & Computer Science, Urban & Public Affairs, and The College of the Arts, the GBRL is an excellent resource for cross-departmental research collaborations.
 For students, the lab provides the opportunity to work with companies involved in the green building industry, researching, monitoring, and evaluating technologies implemented in buildings today and testing those that might be on the cutting edge in the years to come.
 For both students and faculty, the lab makes its equipment available free of charge.

 Whether working with students, faculty, or companies in the green building industry such as Lifetime Windows & Doors, Solterra Systems, Solarworld, or BASF, the Green Building Research Lab is available to help find and evaluate solutions for improving the performance of buildings into the future.